MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 3. Network & Internet proxy settings

-Example: If your host machine as both Winhttp proxy as well as Network & Internet proxy, plug-in will select `Winhttp proxy` as the proxy configuration for plug-in.
+**Example:** If your host machine has both Winhttp proxy as well as Network & Internet proxy, plug-in will select `Winhttp proxy` as the proxy configuration for plug-in.

+> [!NOTE]
+> The `DefenderProxyServer` registry key is no longer supported.
+Follow the above mentioned steps to configure proxy in plug-in.

 ## Connectivity test for Defender running in WSL

 The following procedure describes how to confirm that Defender in Endpoint in WSL has internet connectivity.